brayra/ecryptfs-loader/README.md

 2. Create a test file:  `touch my-test.ecryptfs`

 3. Call the ecryptfs-loader with create option, `ecryptfs-loader -c my-test.ecryptfs`. encfs will emit standard promprts for creating an encrypted directory.
 In the example below, 'p' for Paranoia mode was selected.
-Also, a popup password dialog asked for the
+At the end a password is requested.
+See SAMPLE OUTPUT 1 for an example.

 4. If there are no errors, a new folder `my-test` should open.
 Copy some data to the folder.
 See SAMPLE OUTPUT 2